-At Fort Riley, I was fortunate enough to participate in the annual Apple Day festival.
+I was fortunate enough to participate in the annual Apple Day festival at Fort Riley.
 It’s a fabulous open house that showcases the installation to the American public.
-In addition to a parade, military displays and obstacle courses, the highlight comes in the form of a dessert.
+In addition to a parade, military displays

 The Historical and Archeological Society of Fort Riley (HASFR) bakes more than 1,000 apple pies for the event.
-You can buy them by the slice or you can buy a baked or frozen pie.
-Many buy frozen pies in bulk, and they save them for Thanksgiving and Christmas.
+You can buy them by the slice or a baked or frozen pie.
+Many buy frozen pies in bulk and save them for Thanksgiving and Christmas.
 The next Apple Day Festival is Sept.
-24. If you happen to be in Kansas, I highly recommend you attend and grab up a few pies.
+24.

 Apple Crumble Pie